Analysis | Our understanding of racially motivated crime is limited by the challenge of quantifying it

 Beyond the effort to treat a mass shooting as a side effect of having a lousy day, it seems at best hasty to cast an attack on spas with mostly Asian employees as somehow distinct from patterns in American culture in which Asian women are sexualized.

 We’re left with an unsatisfying understanding of what happened.
-Anecdotal evidence of increased targeting of Asian Americans since the pandemic began overlapping with a violent attack targeting Asians that’s presented as distinct from views of race.
+Anecdotal evidence of increased targeting of Asian Americans since the pandemic began overlapping with a violent attack targeting Asians that is presented as distinct from views of race.

 On Wednesday morning, Vice President Harris tried to navigate the complicated situation.